Skip to content

 Resolution

-Activate audit logs, and create an access policy
+To activate audit logs and create an access policy in OpenSearch service, complete the following steps:

 1. Open the OpenSearch Service console.

-2. From the navigation pane, choose Domains, and then choose your domain.
+2. In the navigation pane, choose Domains, and then choose your domain.

-3. Choose the Logs tab, choose Audit logs, and then choose Enable.
+3. Choose the Logs tab, then choose Audit logs, and then choose Enable.

 "Statement": [